Cherry Smoothie Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

-• Spinach or other dark leafy greens – some people opt for kale, but I prefer baby spinach as it is milder in taste and smoother in texture.
+• Spinach or other dark leafy greens.
+Some people opt for kale, but I prefer baby spinach as it is milder in taste and smoother in texture.
+Feel free to add more than is called for or omit it, if you prefer.

-• Milk – I prefer to use unsweetened vanilla almond milk.
+• Milk.
+I prefer to use unsweetened vanilla almond milk, but you can use any dairy or non-dairy milk you like.

-• Cottage cheese or plain Greek yogurt – cottage cheese actually blends completely smooth and thick, and the bit of salt enhances the sweetness of the fruit and the nuttiness of the almond butter.
-It also packs a protein punch like the usual Greek yogurt.
+• Cottage cheese.
+You can also use plain Greek yogurt.
+I usually opt for cottage cheese because it actually blends completely smooth and thick, and the bit of salt enhances the sweetness of the fruit and the nuttiness of the almond butter.
+It also packs a protein punch like the Greek yogurt.
+A non-dairy yogurt alternative can also be used.

 • Vanilla extract

-• Ice Cubes – you will need to experiment based on the size of your ice cubes and how thick you like your smoothies.
-Typically it’s about 3-5 ice cubes.
+• Ice Cubes.
+You will need to experiment based on the size of your ice cubes and how thick you like your smoothies.
+Typically, I use about 1/2 to 3/4 cup.

 How do you freeze cherries for smoothies?